 Is the phrase “introvert leader” an oxymoron?
 We mostly think of a leader as a spotlight-hugging extrovert blazing a path to glory while building an incredible fan base with their motivating speeches.
-Angela Hucles, President of The Women Sports Foundation, says introverts “supply only 4 percents of our leaders.”
+Angela Hucles, President of The Women Sports Foundation, says introverts “supply only 4 percent of our leaders.”

-So, if you’re not an out-and-out extrovert, and find yourself in a position of leadership, or you’re looking to climb the corporate ladder eventually, here are 5 great suggestions to help you become a better, greater, introvert leader:
+So, if you’re not an out-and-out extrovert, and find yourself in a position of leadership, or you’re looking to climb the corporate ladder eventually, here are 5 great suggestions to help you become a better, greater, introvert-leader:

 1. Focus More On Listening

 Many leaders make the mistake of thinking their job is to do a lot of the talking, making inspirational speeches to motivate the team, and preferentially carrying out the tasks that need a lot of talking.
 While they tend to fix the problems in ways they intuitively feel are the best, they also are very vocal about the way they feel and deal throughout.

 However, leadership is much more subtle than this blustery approach that some extroverts might take.
 Unfortunately, this reigning notion of leadership creates a ton of pressure on the introverts to behave similarly rather than take it in their introvert leadership style.
 As Susan Cain, author of Quiet, says:

 There’s zero correlation between being the best talker and having the best ideas.

 A common failure of leadership is when they don’t properly listen, and think everyone else in their team moves forward on the path they, as a leader, have chosen.
 If you’re doing this, it means you’re no longer hearing the advice of those around you in your team.
 That can prove to be quite a costly leadership mistake.